Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/InfluxDBv2/TLS_ClientCert.md

 ## Description

-Client certificate file for mutual authentication (Provide absolute path in relation to sd card root folder).
+Client certificate file for mutual authentication (file name with extention, file placed in /config/certs).
 Keep it empty if mutual authentication is not required.
 If configured, `Client Key` needs to be provided, too.

 The client certificate is used for TLS handshake of InfluxDB mutual authentification.
 The client certificate and